bcrowe/growl/README.md

 ## Usage

-Create a new instance of the Growl class and supply a Builder class:
+Create a new instance of the `Growl` class and supply a `Builder` class in its
+construction:

 ```php
 <?php